Butter Cookies Recipe

 - 10 oz unsalted butter (2 1/2 sticks or 300 g)

 - 1 tablespoon Pam cooking spray, optional

 - 3 oz + 1 tablespoon powdered sugar (100 g or 3/4 cup +1 tablespoon)

 - 2 tablespoons whole milk (full cream milk)

-Bake for 15 minutes, or until cookies are lightly brown.
-Cool on rack.
+- Place the cookies on the prepared baking sheets and bake for 15 minutes, or until cookies are turn very light brown in color and the inside is cooked through.
+Cool the cookies before eating.
 You may keep the cookies in an airtight container for up to two weeks.

 Use cookie cutters for the best results.
 DO NOT use cookie press.